Law firm: Partnership

 Law firms are typically organized around partners, who are joint owners and business directors of the legal operation; associates, who are employees of the firm with the prospect of becoming partners; and a variety of staff employees, providing paralegal, clerical, and other support services.
 An associate may have to wait as long as 11 years before the decision is made as to whether the associate is made a partner.
 Many law firms have an "up or out policy", integral to the Cravath System, which had been pioneered during the early 20th century by partner Paul Cravath of Cravath, Swaine & Moore, and became widely adopted by, particularly, white-shoe firms; associates who do not make partner are required to resign, and may join another firm, become a solo practitioner, work in-house for a corporate legal department, or change professions.
 Burnout rates are notably high in the profession.

-Making partner is very prestigious at large or mid-sized firms, due to the competition that naturally results from higher associate-to-partner ratios.
+Making partner is very prestigious at large or mid-sized firms, due to the competition that results from higher associate-to-partner ratios.
 Such firms may take out advertisements in professional publications to announce who has made partner.
 Traditionally, partners shared directly in the profits of the firm, after paying salaried employees, the landlord, and the usual costs of furniture, office supplies, and books for the law library (or a database subscription).
 Partners in a limited liability partnership can largely operate autonomously with regard to cultivating new business and servicing existing clients within their book of business.

 Partner compensation methods vary greatly among law firms.
 At major United States law firms, the "compensation spread" (ratio between the highest partner salary and lowest partner salary) among firms disclosing information ranges from 3:1 to 24:1.
 Higher spreads are intended to promote individual performance, while lower spreads are intended to promote teamwork and collegiality.

 Many large law firms have moved to a two-tiered partnership model, with equity and non-equity partners.
 Equity partners are considered to have ownership stakes in the firm, and share in the profits (and losses) of the firm.
 Non-equity partners are generally paid a fixed salary (albeit much higher than associates), and they are often granted certain limited voting rights with respect to firm operations.

-The oldest continuing partnership in the United States is that of Cadwalader, Wickersham & Taft, founded in 1792, in New York City.
-The oldest law firm in continuous practice in the United States is Rawle & Henderson, founded in 1783, in Philadelphia.
+The oldest continuing partnership in the United States is that of Cadwalader, Wickersham & Taft, founded in 1792 in New York City.
+The oldest law firm in continuous practice in the United States is Rawle & Henderson, founded in 1783 in Philadelphia.